Slipstream (Bonnie Raitt album)

-Slipstream is the sixteenth studio album by Bonnie Raitt, released in April 2012.
-American Songwriter Magazine praised it as "her best album in years and one of the best of her 40-year career."
+Slipstream is the sixteenth studio album by Bonnie Raitt, released in April 2012 on Redwing Records.
+The album peaked at No. 6 on the US Billboard 200.
+As well at No. 1 on the US Billboard Top Blues Albums, Top Rock Albums and Top Independent Albums charts.

+Background

 Two singles were released from the album, a cover of Gerry Rafferty's "Right Down the Line", and "Used to Rule the World", both of which charted on the Billboard Triple A chart.
 The album also spawned a highly successful concert tour.
 The Slipstream Tour was the 82nd best-selling American tour of 2012 earning 11.3 million dollars and selling 201,313 tickets.

 Critical reception

+Slipstream received generally positive reviews from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 74 based on 13 reviews, which indicates "generally favourable reviews".